vfonsecad/dynamistics/test/2019-04-27-stunning-depression.md

 excerpt: "Yes, I'm currently celebrating my depression..."
 ---

+# This is the story of a stunning depression, welcome!

 Yes, I'm currently celebrating my depression.
 I have had so many wonderful experiences in my life, I have wonderful parents and a family that loves me, I've always had everything that I needed, I've even been the best student, I think I'm a good friend, and I won the lottery with the best man on Earth I have ever met.
 Nonetheless, today I celebrate infinitely the depression that invaded getting me almost to the end of my life.